opener-project/tourpedia-index-creator/README.md

 ## DataSet

 In the *DataSet* folder we can find the tourpedia source *Places.csv* to create the tourpedia index.
-The tourpedia index can be also downloaded from <a href="http://wafi.iit.cnr.it/openervm/outputs/Places.csv">here</a>.
+The tourpedia source can be also downloaded from <a href="http://wafi.iit.cnr.it/openervm/outputs/Places.csv">here</a>.

 ## Usage